Agricultural Management Assistance (10.917)

 Credentials/Documentation

+Preapplication coordination is required.
 Potential applicants must submit documents to the appropriate local NRCS or Conservation District office.
-This program is excluded from coverage under E.O.
-12372.

 Application Procedure

-Application forms are available in USDA Service Centers and conservation district offices as well as in an automated format on the Internet on the USDA NRCS homepage.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Application forms are available in USDA Service Centers as well as in an automated format on the Internet on the USDA NRCS homepage.

 Award Procedure

-Participants must sign a 3 to 10 year contract based on the conservation plan to receive cost-sharing.
-Cost share payments are made directly to the applicant upon satisfactory completion on identifiable units of work.
+Participants must sign a contract which may not be more than 10 years in length based on the conservation plan to receive financial assistance.
+Financial assistance payments are made directly to the applicant upon satisfactory completion on identifiable units of work.
 Approval of contracts are made by an authorized representative of the Commodity Credit Corporation (CCC).

 Deadlines